godotengine/godot-docs/tutorials/editor/command_line_tutorial.rst

 ---------

 Catching errors in the command line can be a difficult task because they scroll quickly.
-For this, a command line debugger is provided by adding ``-d``.
+For this, a command-line debugger is provided by adding ``-d``.
 It works for running either the game or a single scene.

 ::